 Productivity Rate

-6. Key Factors That Influence Excavation Performance
+6. Key Drivers of Excavation Performance

 Benchmarking Excavation Performance

-• CY per Gallon of Fuel: Monitor fuel efficiency and operating habits
+• CY per gallon of fuel

 Requesting a Copy of This Report